shabab-droid/shabab-droid.github.io/README.md

 ## 🏔️ Overview

-The goal is simple: Push the stone to the Summit (Height 20).
+The goal is simple: Push the stone to the Summit.
 However, the journey is governed by probability and chaos.

 Each roll of the dice results in one of three outcomes:
 1.  **Ascent:** The stone rises.